IStranger/yii2-resource-smart-load/README.md

 * Native filter cannot prevent reload of JS/CSS inline blocks.

+Our extension does not interfere with native filter.
+They can be used together or separately.
-In our extension option **disableNativeScriptFilter** can partial disable native filter (only if necessary).
+In our extension option **disableNativeScriptFilter** can partial disable native filter (if necessary).